What is the Road User Charge?

 How is my distance recorded?

 Every vehicle that requires an RUC licence must be fitted with an approved electronic distance recorder or hubodometer.
-If you drive a diesel car, ute or other small vehicle, the distance recorder will be your regular odometer.
+If you drive an EV, PHEV, diesel car, ute or other small vehicle, the distance recorder will be your regular odometer.

 However, vehicles over 3.5 tonnes require an approved hubodometer or electronic distance recorder.
 A list of approved distance recorders and hubodemeters can be found here.